gregtozzi/w241_project/reports/README.md

 As explained above, outputs of the third party study only existed for individuals with mailing addresses on file.
 Only 8266 of the 12004 individuals in the population had data from the third party study as a result.
-We discuss the implications to covariate balance checks in a following section.
+We discuss the implications to covariate balance checks in the following section.

 We conducted our randomization in two steps.
 First, we identified 1,980